blackb0x3/LaTeX_template/README.md

 # LaTeX_template
-Personal document template I use for LaTeX documents
+Basic document template I use for LaTeX documents and reports.